No Sound Output or System Will Not Power On

 Only 1 speaker works

-If you only have output from one speaker, then try swapping the left and right channels on the amp.
+After re-checking all wire connections, if you only have output from one speaker, then try swapping the left and right channels on the amp.
 If the same speaker still does not work, then it is a bad speaker.
 If the other speaker stops working, then it is a bad channel on the amp.
 Contact us to submit a warranty claim for the appropriate part.

 Amp is getting too hot or not working properly